pottekkat/personal-website/content/posts/gateway-and-mesh.md

 Any Ingress controller (that implements the Gateway API) can now implement this configuration.

-The Gateway API also makes many improvements over the Ingress API, but it is still in alpha, and the Gateway API implementations are constantly breaking.
-You can read more about it in [this article](/posts/gateway-vs-ingress-api/).
+The Gateway API also makes [many improvements](/posts/gateway-vs-ingress-api/) over the Ingress API, but it is still in alpha, and the Gateway API implementations are constantly breaking.

+## Service Meshes

 API gateways and Kubernetes gateways work across application boundaries solving edge problems while abstracting your APIs.

-## Service Meshes

 Service Meshes solve a different challenge.